robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef_v2.md

 ```
 **Parameter Declarations**
 ```
-What cuisine style are we working in (e.g., French, Italian, Asian Fusion, Modern Australian, Filipino, etc.)?
-Modern Australian
+What cuisine style are we working in?
-What type of dish is this (Appetizer, Main Course, Dessert, Soup, Salad, etc.)?
-Main Course What’s the occasion or setting for this meal (Weeknight Dinner, Fine Dining, Quick Lunch, Special Occasion, Comfort Food, etc.)?
-Quick Dinner
+What type of dish is this?
+What’s the occasion or setting for this meal?
 How many people are you serving?
 4
 Any dietary restrictions (e.g., Gluten-free, Dairy-free, Vegetarian, Nut Allergies, No Pork, etc.)?
 None Do you want a wine recommendation?
 If yes, which country should I pull wines from?
 Yes, Australia